In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Abstract

 \section{Abstract}

 The capabilities of large language models (LLMs) have expanded beyond natural language processing to scientific prediction tasks, including molecular property prediction.
 However, their effectiveness in in-context learning remains ambiguous, particularly given the potential for training data contamination in widely used benchmarks.
-This paper investigates whether LLMs perform genuine in-context regression on molecular properties or rely primarily on memorized values.
+This paper investigates whether LLMs perform genuine in-context regression on molecular properties or instead rely on verbatim retrieval of memorized target values.
 Furthermore, we analyze the interplay between pre-trained knowledge and in-context information through a series of progressively blinded experiments.
-We evaluate nine LLM variants across three families (GPT-4.1, GPT-5, Gemini 2.5) on three MoleculeNet datasets (Delaney solubility, Lipophilicity, QM7 atomization energy) using a systematic blinding approach that iteratively reduces available information.
-Complementing this, we utilize varying in-context sample sizes (0-, 60-, and 1000-shot) as an additional control for information access.
-This work provides a principled framework for evaluating molecular property prediction under controlled information access, addressing concerns regarding memorization and exposing conflicts between pre-trained knowledge and in-context information.
+We evaluate nine LLM variants across three families (GPT-4.1, GPT-5, Gemini 2.5) on three MoleculeNet datasets (Delaney solubility, Lipophilicity, QM7 atomization energy) using a systematic blinding approach that iteratively reduces available information, complemented by 0-, 60-, and 1000-shot in-context sample sizes as an additional control for information access.
+To validate the memorization analysis and the blinding experiments, we add a positive and a negative control for the memorization experiments and structural reference baselines for the multi-shot experiments as well as bootstrap confidence intervals for all results.
+We find no evidence of verbatim retrieval on the legacy benchmarks and show that blinding exposes conflicts between pre-trained knowledge and in-context information.
+This work provides a principled framework for evaluating molecular property prediction under controlled information access.